TanYa-Go/Movie-Quiz/README.md

 # **Acknowledgements**

-I'd like to thank the best mentor ever [Simen Daelin](https://github.com/Eventyret) for his guidance, advice, patience, as well as jokes and laughs, but most of all the encouragement to contiune and keep pushing when I thought it was impossible.
+I'd like to thank the best mentor I could wish for [Simen Daelin](https://github.com/Eventyret) for his guidance, advice, patience, as well as jokes and laughs, but most of all the encouragement to contiune and keep pushing when I thought it was impossible.
 I am so lucky and grateful to have his support on my coding journey.